LdesignMedia/moodle-local_externalmonitor/README.md

 ## Usage

-After installation, you can view the webservice in/out log on `/local/externalmonitor/view/logs.php` This will display entries like below:
+After installation, you can view the webservice in/out traffic on `/local/externalmonitor/view/logs.php` This will display log entries like below:

 ![](pix/screen.png)